expangine/gin/README.md

 ## Storage

-All three are stored as a JSON tuple in the following format: `[id, payload, comment?]`.
+All three are stored as a JSON tuple in the following format: `[id, payload, extra?]`.

 - **Types**: `[id: string, options?: object, comment?: string]`.
 There are system defined ids, but the user can create new types.
 - **Expressions**: `[id: string, options: object, comment?: string]`.
 All ids are system defined, no custom expressions.